 Pinot is an extraordinarily diverse grape varietal, one which has mutated into many other types of grape through vegetative reproduction over the course of several centuries.
 Today more than a thousand different clones of Pinot have been observed and recorded, though as we will see below, there are a handful of particular branches of the Pinot family tree which are most well-known, notably Pinot Blanc, Pinot Gris, Pinot Meunier, Pinot Noir Précoce and Pinot Teinturier.

-Although these clones have usually been selected for specific attributes, in general their small berries tend to produce more complex, but more reserved, wine than the Pinot Noir produced from the clones that were originally planted outside Europe, such as the widely planted clone called Pommard, which was distributed by the University of California at Davis.
-Nevertheless, the success of these clones aside, the wider world is still most familiar with the organic descendants of Pinot Noir which developed centuries ago in some case, of which Pinot Gris is one of the most well-known.
+Although these clones have usually been selected for specific attributes, in general, their small berries tend to produce more complex, but more reserved, wine than the Pinot Noir produced from the clones that were originally planted outside Europe, such as the widely planted clone called Pommard, which was distributed by the University of California at Davis.
+Nevertheless, the success of these clones aside, the wider world is still most familiar with the organic descendants of Pinot Noir which developed centuries ago in some cases, of which Pinot Gris is one of the most well-known.

 Pinot Gris is the oldest major descendant of Pinot Noir.
 This grape varietal, which is used to make white wine and sparkling wines, is the result of a natural mutation of Pinot Noir which resulted in grayish-blue grapes, though different varieties can lean towards being either brownish-pink or even white in appearance.
-Others are nearly as dark as Pinot Noir in colour.
+Others are nearly as dark as Pinot Noir in color.
 The berries are generally smaller than their parent, with a potential for high sugar levels and low acidity.

-The earliest reliable mention of Pinot Gris is from Baden-Württemberg in 1711, when it was discovered growing wild in a garden in Speyer by Johann Seger Ruland, after whom the variety was then named Ruländer in this area.
-In France, this colour mutation was mentioned one year later in the region of Orléans under the name Auvernat Gris, Auvernat being a very old medieval synonym for Pinot.
+The earliest reliable mention of Pinot Gris is from Baden-Württemberg in 1711 when it was discovered growing wild in a garden in Speyer by Johann Seger Ruland, after whom the variety was then named Ruländer in this area.
+In France, this color mutation was mentioned one year later in the region of Orléans under the name Auvernat Gris, Auvernat being a very old medieval synonym for Pinot.
 The modern name Pinot Gris did not appear until 1783–4, when it was first used in Flavigny in the Côte d’Or in Burgundy.

-Some theories have hypothesised that Pinot Gris is also the parent of Hungary’s Tokay wines.
+Some theories have hypothesized that Pinot Gris is also the parent of Hungary’s Tokay wines.
 Legend has it that in 1375 the Holy Roman Emperor, Charles IV, who was also the King of Bohemia (modern-day Czech Republic) brought Pinot Gris from France to his domains and that these subsequently ended up being planted in Hungary by some Cistercian monks on the Badacsony hills near Lake Balaton.
 This early introduction supposedly explains why Pinot Gris in Hungary is called Szürkebarát, meaning ‘grey monk’.